RyanMKrol/noodle-deploy/README.md

 - Reads data form a Dynamo table about my projects, this will be used if I want to deploy a certain project to a different server
 - Generates a deployment script which include:
   - Pulling the latest vesion of the project
   - Any decryption of credentials that needs doing
   - Building the project
   - Running the project
 - Executes the above deployment script

 ## Usage

 ```
-noodle-deploy -s "some_password" -p "some_project_name" -t "build/src/app.js";
+noodle-deploy -s "secret" -p "project_name" -t "build/src/app.js";

 ```